 We were in a cave, the walls were lit by an unknown source, or maybe they were glowing by themselves.
 The Siberian man was behind me, and we were following a row of figures, enrobed in white, semi-transparent cloth.
 I asked him who they were, but he didn't reply.
-"Is this some kind of procession? … Continue reading Thirty-Two
+"Is this some kind of procession? … Continue reading The Flight of the Soul

 We were in a wintry landscape with the Siberian man.
 Broad daylight.
 There was nothing around us.
 Nothing could be seen, nothing could be heard...
 It felt as if the snow was the frozen echo of the bright blue sky, and we were submerged in this dazzling silence.
-Then we could hear a soft murmur … Continue reading Thirty-One
+Then we could hear a soft murmur … Continue reading The Woman of the Cave

 I turned back to the woman, but she looked older now, around my age.
 I must have made a mistake a minute before.
 She looked at me for a second, then turned back to the sea.
 I watched the water, too, and the sky, and the flowers rocking in the wind.
 When I turned back to her again, she seemed to be in her fifties.
 I realized she was ageing in front of my eyes.